fernandoeduardo/agency-microservices/README.md

-- Listen to the Topics in Kafka to see the messagens tha has been created in the flow.
+- Listen to the Topics in Kafka to see the messages that has been created in the flow.
 Topics:
   - requested-orders
   - processed-orders